 With the inevitable transfer of forces members and students, the ACSC disbanded in 1967 and reformed into a new club located in the Wolfville area.
 This club was called The Pathfinders Motorcycle Club.
 This club continued with the same type of motorcycle activities and had a very active off road side sponsoring CMA sanctioned Scrambles, Enduros and Trials in Black River, Hantsport and Kentville locations.
 It was during these years that the idea of a motorcycle touring rally in the valley happened.
 There was such a rally in Ontario called the Maple Leaf Rally organized by the Piston Pushers MC.
 The first Bluenose Rally was organized by members Harry & Linda Nash and John Pineo and held in 1970 at the Sherwood Forest Campground in Coldbrook.
 It was later moved to Pine Grove Campground in Coldbrook and finally to the property of member Tony Mason in Billtown where it presently continues.

 These days the major activity of the Apple Valley Riders is operating the Bluenose Rally.
-2010 was the 40th year for this event and it is the oldest motorcycle rally in the Maritimes (possibly the nation).
+2014 is the 44th year for this event and it is the oldest motorcycle rally in the Maritimes (possibly the nation).
 The club also has road rides and other social events.

 This group has experienced a piece of history in the growth of motorcycling in our part of the world.
 We have seen the evolution in the machines and lived the excitement of the sport through our participation in the motorcycle club fraternity.